-This book is a classic one!
+This book is a classic!
 No wonder it has been loved by many, and now I count myself among its lovers.
 I love how simple, profound, and practical the teachings are presented in a concise manner.
 Don Miguel Ruiz did his best to make every word matter.
-That’s already 2 of the 4, the 1st and the 4th agreements in action.
+That’s already the 1st and the 4th agreements in action.
 Walking the talk!

 What are the four agreements?